War in the Vendée: Challenging the methodology

 Despite the criticism, a number of scholars continue the assertion of genocide.
 In addition to Secher and Chaunu, Kurt Jonassohn and Frank Chalk also consider it a case of genocide.
 Further support comes from Adam Jones, who wrote in Genocide: A Comprehensive Introduction a summary of the Vendée uprising, supporting the view that it was a genocide: "the Vendée Uprising stands as a notable example of a mass killing campaign that has only recently been conceptualized as 'genocide and that while this designation "is not universally shared ... it seems apt in the light of the large scale murder of a designated group (the Vendéan civilian population)."
-Pierre Chaunu describes it as the first "ideological genocide".."
+Pierre Chaunu describes it as the first "ideological genocide."
 Mark Levene, a historian who specializes in the study of genocide, considers the Vendée "an archetype of modern genocide".
 Other scholars who consider the massacres to be genocide include R. J. Rummel, Jean Tulard, and Anthony James Joes.

-In 2020, David Bell published a paper in Journal of Genocide Research arguing against the genocide theory.
+In 2020, David Bell published a paper in Journal of Genocide Research arguing against the genocide theory, writing:

+It goes without saying that refusing the label of genocide to the mass killings in the Vendée in no way excuses what happened.
+What happened was horrific and qualifies as a terrible war crime.
+More than that, indeed, the massacres of early 1794 marked a frightening new stage in the history of state violence against civilian populations. [...]
+Once the political grouping defined as “Vendéen” had been targeted, all its members had to perish.
+This evolution in state violence derived both from what I have elsewhere called conditions of “total war,” and from French revolutionary ideology.
+For these reasons, Mark Levene gives the Vendée a prominent place in his scholarly, carefully argued history of the “coming of genocide” in the age of the nation-state, alongside the actions of European states in their overseas empire.

+I would argue, however, that if we define all deliberate large-scale killings of defenseless civilians in wartime as genocide – even taking note of the distinctions made by Levene – then genocide becomes so broadly defined as to lose its meaning.